rbryangreen/fetch-fbook/README.md

 ## Running tests

+### Start Android Emulator
+Before running Android tests, an Android emulator needs to be running.
+Instructions on how to do this are listed above in the Android Emulator section.

 ### Start Appium server
 Before you run a test, you will need to start an Appium server.
 Open a terminal window, and run: